Cecília Schelingová: Life

 On 29 February 1952 she attempted to aid three priests and three seminarians flee but she failed to do this and was instead arrested and tortured.
 Before her court appearance she lived in a cold and windowless cell.
 Schelingová was sentenced on 17 June 1952 to twelve years imprisonment and from that point to 1955 she was sent from prison to prison (such as in Bratislava and Brno) where she was often beaten and tortured in an attempt to get her to name accomplices.
 Schelingová developed breast cancer and was admitted to a prison ward of the Prague hospital in 1954 where she was given a partial mastectomy without anesthesia.
 Helen Korda, a political prisoner who herself underwent an operation around the same time, agreed to look after the recovering Schelingová.

 Apolónia Galis (d.
 21 June 2003) visited her in prison with a guard present though secretly bought her cakes with vitamins contained in them in order to take care of her health.
 Government officials secured her release from prison on 16 April 1955 - a decade before her actual release date - so that she would not die on the government's watch.
 But police harassment saw her no longer welcome at the motherhouse of her congregation and from the hospital where she worked.
 It was Galis who lived in Trnava took her in.
 She was admitted into the Trnava hospital on 19 April 1955 and she remained there in ill health until her death.

 Schelingová died at dawn on 31 July 1955 after she received the last rites.
 Her remains were relocated in 1979 and then for the final time on 6 June 2003.
-On 6 April 1970 the regional Bratislava court ruled that the late nun was in fact innocent having received a "false and artificial accusation" that had been motivated for political purposes rather that in the pursuit of justice.
+On 6 April 1970 the regional Bratislava court ruled that the late sister was in fact innocent having received a "false and artificial accusation" that had been motivated for political purposes rather that in the pursuit of justice.

 Beatification

 The beatification process commenced on 22 February 2000 after the Congregation for the Causes of Saints issued the "nihil obstat" to the cause.
 The diocesan process closed on 12 January 2003 which led to the Congregation of the Causes of Saints validating the process on 31 January 2003 in Rome.
 The pope approved the cause on 7 July 2003 and determined that her persecution and her declining health after her prison time made her a martyr.
-She received beatification from Pope John Paul II on 14 September 2003 when the pope visited Slovakia.
+She was beatified by Pope John Paul II on 14 September 2003 when the pope visited Slovakia.
 Her niece Marge Van Lierde - along with her husband and two children - attended the celebration.

 A miracle due to the intercession of the Blessed was investigated in the Archdiocese of Denver in the United States of America and Archbishop Samuel Joseph Aquila oversaw the start of the diocesan process on 16 October 2013 and its conclusion on 28 February 2016.
 The current postulator assigned to this cause is the Rev. Ľudovít Pokojný.